alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_counter` attribute is an non-negative integer value.

+The Source’s `monitor_state` attribute MUST reflect the effective state of the underlying Sender or Receiver Monitor as determined by the default state-reporting behavior defined in [BCP-008-01][] and [BCP-008-02][].
+In particular, implementations MUST apply the default `statusReportingDelay` of 3 seconds, which functions as a low-pass filter on status transitions, and this delay MUST NOT be modified nor permitted to be modified.

 The `version` attribute MUST be updated whenever the value of a source's attribute changes.
 The version attribute MUST be updated only when one or more values in monitor_state change.

 The `clock_name attribute MUST be `null`.

+> Note: With default [BCP-008-01][] and [BCP-008-01][] settings that are imutable in this specification (statusReportingDelay = 3s), devices typically emit ≤ 1 update per ~3s per monitored entity, with occasional immediate updates on deterioration.

 ## Controller